Thinking of Itemizing your Tax Deductions? Here’s a Teaser

 Itemizing your Taxes Made Easier

+This article has been updated for the 2022 & 2023 tax years.
+If you’re like me, you’re probably still waiting around for all your income statements to trickle in from banks, discount brokers, your employer, and anyone else whom you might have some sort of financial interest with.
 The part that is more in your control is the organization of your deductions.
-If you’re not sure whether or not itemizing your taxes is right for you, you may want to visit IRS Form 1040 (Schedules A&B).
+If you’re not sure whether or not itemizing your taxes is right for you, you may want to take a look at IRS Form 1040.
 What follows will be a teaser on what you could potentially itemize and how to organize your tax deductible expenses throughout the year.

 Passing on the Standard Tax Deduction